-What Is Malignant Epithelial Mesothelioma?
+What Is Epithelial Mesothelioma?

 Epithelial mesothelioma, or epithelioid mesothelioma, is the most common mesothelioma cell type.
 It can develop in the lining of the lungs (pleural), abdomen (peritoneal), heart (pericardial) or testes (testicular).
 Epithelial cells are long (columnar) or square (cuboidal).
 They indicate a favorable mesothelioma prognosis.